peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  Gets the value of this object as a text string.

-The following example code (originally written in C# for the .NET Framework) shows an idiom for returning a string value if a CBOR object is a text string, or  `null
-            `  if the CBOR object is a CBOR null.
+The following example code (originally written in C# for the .NET Framework) shows an idiom for returning a string value if a CBOR object is a text string, or  `null`  if the CBOR object is a CBOR null.

     CBORObject obj = CBORObject.FromString("test"); string str = obj.IsNull
             ? null : obj.AsString();

+ .

  <b>Return Value:</b>

 Gets this object's string.